Excelling-At-Excel/Excel-Portfolio/README.md

 ### The following Formulas are housed in Sheet1 of the Linked Report.
 (Where the Source Report is pasted into)

 > * =IF(ISNUMBER(SEARCH("PAGE:",$G1))=TRUE,IF(ISNUMBER(VALUE(TRIM(RIGHT(G1,2))))=TRUE,TRIM(RIGHT(G1,2)),""),"")
-  > > Searches a specified Cell for a pre-determined text-string.
+  > > Searches a specified Cell for a pre-determined Text-string.
 If the Text-String is found, then pull the last 2 characters from the string.
 (In this reports case, I needed to pull the Page Number from the specified cell).
 If one of the 2 characters being pulled is a space, then remove the space.
 Lastly, this will convert the outcome into a Numerical Value instead of a Text Value.
 (If I pulled from "Page: 53", the 53 would be considered a Text-String instead of a Numerical Value

 ---------------------------------------